ljleb/prompt-fusion-extension/readme.md

 # prompt-editing-aware attention interpolation
 [(fire extinguisher: 1.0, 2.0)::5]

-# define functions and variables to simplify repeting patterns and use a consistent structure
+# define functions and variables to simplify repeating patterns and use a consistent structure
 $prompt($style, $quality, $character, $background) = (
     A detailed picture in the style of $style,
     $quality,